-1998 video games Playstation gamesPC games
+1998 retro games Playstation gamesPC games

 Second, and the best, in the series started by Sid Meier - as a new company you enter the tricky world of railroads and locomotives.